-She is also Director of the Young Adult Clinic in Joslin's Adult Diabetes Section.
+She is also Director of the Young Adult Program in Joslin's Adult Diabetes Section.

 She has been involved in multi-center clinical trials evaluating the effectiveness of CGM in Type 1 and Type 2 Diabetes on multiple daily injections (MDI), the safety of bolus insulin based on CGM data with or without self-monitoring blood glucose (SMBG), and the development of a mobile app to help manage diabetes.
 She is an investigator on the only online registry for Type 1 diabetes in the US, as well as industry-sponsored trials examining the effectiveness of new insulin in continuous subcutaneous insulin infusion.